golang/go/gopls/doc/contributing.md

 gophers slack.
 Please feel free to ask any questions about your contribution or about contributing in general.

+## Error handling

+It is important for the user experience that, whenever practical, minor logic errors in a particular feature don't cause the server to crash.

+The representation of a Go program is complex.
+The import graph of package metadata, the syntax trees of parsed files, and their associated type information together form a huge API surface area.
+Even when the input is valid, there are many edge cases to consider, and this grows by an order of magnitude when you consider missing imports, parse errors, and type errors.

+What should you do when your logic must handle an error that you believe "can't happen"?

+- If it's possible to return an error, then use the `bug.Errorf` function to return an error to the user, but also record the bug in gopls' cache so that it is less likely to be ignored.

+- If it's safe to proceed, you can call `bug.Reportf` to record the error and continue as normal.

+- If there's no way to proceed, call `bug.Fatalf` to record the error and then stop the program with `log.Fatalf`.
+You can also use `bug.Panicf` if there's a chance that a recover handler might save the situation.

+- Only if you can prove locally that an error is impossible should you call `log.Fatal`.
+If the error may happen for some input, however unlikely, then you should use one of the approaches above.
+Also, if the proof of safety depends on invariants broadly distributed across the code base, then you should instead use `bug.Panicf`.

+Note also that panicking is preferable to `log.Fatal` because it allows VS Code's crash reporting to recognize and capture the stack.

+Bugs reported through `bug.Errorf` and friends are retrieved using the `gopls bug` command, which opens a GitHub Issue template and populates it with a summary of each bug and its frequency.
+The text of the bug is rather fastidiously printed to stdout to avoid sharing user names and error message strings (which could contain project identifiers) with GitHub.
+Users are invited to share it if they are willing.

 ## Testing

 To run tests for just `gopls/`, run,